 AccessAbility Services Contact Information

 Tel: (203) 837-8225

 2. Tell the 711 operators to call 203-837-8225

 3. The operator will dial the number and communicate using a TTY or Video Relay

 For more information about 711, see 711 Information

 Do you know who is the WCSU Title IX/ADA Coordinator?
-If you are looking to either file a complaint and/or receive assistance on matters related to sexual misconduct/violence, please contact:
+If you are looking to either file a complaint, please contact: